30+ Outing Ideas for Seattle-Area Families on Mid-Winter Break

 - Snowshoeing is a fab family sport.
 It’s fun, it’s easy and it costs a lot less than downhill skiing.
 If you’d like to try out snowshoeing with a guide, sign up for a free ranger-guided snowshoe walk.
 (Bring your snowshoes; or rent from a gear shop like REI if needed.)

-- If you’d rather glide on ice than stomp through snow, there are a few ice-skating rinks open year-round.
-Sprinker Recreation Center even has ice bumper cars!
+- If you’d rather glide on ice than stomp through snow, there are some ice-skating rinks open year-round (one even has ice bumper cars!).
+You can also try your hand at a few other Winter Olympic sports in the Seattle area.

 Next up: Explore indoors